Kasethan Kadavulada: Plot

-DSP Paramantham, who previously arrested Appaswamy, comes to see the godman.
-Appaswamy tells Paramantham to not handle any cases at this time.
-An incident occurs when Rama encounters Appaswamy without a beard, but to his surprise she does not recognise the difference.
-The house receives a telegram saying that the real Badrinath Swamy Sukranada is arriving in two days, meaning Appaswamy has to loot his sum within that time frame.
-Lakshmi's brother Mani wants to buy jewellery for his girlfriend, Latha, and needs money after being exposed by his girlfriend's brother.
-Mani steals Appaswamy's money 5,001 that he received as a donation from Lakshmi (the extra 1 came from Chettiar), but Rama catches him red-handed.
+DSP Paramantham, who had earlier arrested Appaswamy, comes to meet the supposed godman.
+Appaswamy manages to convince him not to take up any cases for the time being.
+Things take a turn when Rama sees Appaswamy without his beard but, to his surprise, does not suspect anything.
+Soon, a telegram arrives announcing that the real Badrinath Swamy Sukranada will be arriving in two days.
+This puts pressure on Appaswamy to complete the theft before then.

+Meanwhile, Lakshmi's brother Mani wants to buy jewellery for his girlfriend Latha, but gets exposed by her brother.
+In need of money, Mani steals ₹5,001 that Lakshmi had donated to Appaswamy, but Rama catches him red-handed.

-The sane Rama arrives at Lakshmi's house to work as a secretary.
-Lakshmi sees the certificate, but decides to keep her at her house since the certificate mentions that Rama becomes violent when somebody refuses to give her what she wants.
-Rama falls in love with Ramu.
-The insane Rama and her father also come there to work coincidentally.
-More complications arise (the insane Rama's father overhears Ramu and Appaswamy's heist plan and subsequently the insane Rama lets her anger out on Appaswamy, leading to a deal in which Ramu and Appaswamy will not tell anybody that the sane Rama is insane as nobody knows and that the insane Rama's father will not tell anybody about the heist plan), leading to more incidents.
+Soon, the sane Rama joins Lakshmi's household as a secretary.
+Despite the odd conduct certificate that claims Rama turns violent if denied what she wants, Lakshmi decides to keep her on.
+Rama and Ramu begin to fall in love.
+Coincidentally, the mentally unstable Rama and her father also land up at the same house.
+Matters get more tangled when her father overhears the heist plan.
+The unstable Rama, in a fit of anger, attacks Appaswamy.
+A secret understanding is struck: Ramu and Appaswamy will not reveal that the sane Rama is actually insane, and in return, the father will not expose the robbery plan.

-Lakshmi tells Appaswamy about the cash she has stashed in her secret hideout, and shows him how to access it.
-Appaswamy and Ramu succeed in their heist later that night, but are exposed after they place the cash in a flower pot.
-The insane Rama's father, the sane Rama, and Mani all encounter the cash.
-Mani throws it outside to his Latha's brother.
-Again, Rama catches him red-handed.
-The cash is in Latha's brothers' coat.
-To prove that the other Rama is truly insane, the sane Rama tells the insane Rama that the coat will look good on her.
-When Latha's brother refuses to give her his coat, the insane Rama shows her insanity.
-As a result, all problems are solved, Lakshmi is pacified, and agrees to Ramu and the sane Rama's marriage.
+Lakshmi, trusting the godman, shows Appaswamy her hidden stash and how to access it.
+That night, Appaswamy and Ramu carry out the heist and hide the money in a flower pot.
+But things unravel when the insane Rama's father, the sane Rama, and Mani all stumble upon the stash.
+Mani throws the cash to Latha's brother, but once again Rama catches him red-handed.
+The money ends up inside Latha's brother's coat.

+To prove the other Rama is insane, the sane Rama cleverly tells her the coat would look nice on her.
+When Latha's brother refuses to part with it, the unstable Rama creates a scene, exposing her condition.
+With all confusions cleared, Lakshmi calms down and agrees to Ramu and the sane Rama's marriage.